Delors Commission: Achievements

 The Delors Commission gave a new momentum to the process of European integration.
 They 'completed' the internal market and laid the foundations for the single European currency.
 European Economic and Monetary Union was based on the three stage plan drawn up by a committee headed by Delors (the Delors Report).
 Delors and his Commissioners are considered the "founding fathers" of the euro.
 The groundwork and political persuasion was achieved through the work of the Commissioners leading to the signature of the Single European Act (SEA) in February 1986 and the Treaty of Maastricht in 1992.

 The Delors Commission was also responsible for the creation of the Committee of the Regions, having enshrined the idea of cohesion between EU states and regions in the SEA in 1986 leading Delors to propose the body in 1992.
 It was created in 1994 and the building the body occupies was named after Delors in 2006.
 Delors' Commission oversaw a large degree of expansion.
 The membership of Spain and Portugal came first in 1985; then the fall of the Berlin Wall enabled the Reunification of Germany; and in 1995 came the accession of Austria, Finland and Sweden.
 The Delors Commission also prepared the opening to the eastern countries who later joined in 2004.

-In 1988 Delors addressed the British Trade Union Congress; his speech about a social Europe was pivotal in turning British Labour pro-European and the British Conservatives against it.
+In 1988 Delors addressed the British Trades Union Congress; his speech about a social Europe was pivotal in turning British Labour pro-European and the British Conservatives against it.
 In 1992, as Delors' second term was coming to an end, the International Herald Tribune noted the effect of the Delors Commission, and the need for a third term;